No-Bake Malteser Cheesecake – Creamy & Easy Recipe

 TASTE: Smooth, creamy and malty chocolate!

-PROS: Super quick and easy show-stopper
+PROS: Super quick, easy to make show-stopper

 CONS: Having to share it

-But the real beauty of no bake cheesecakes is that once you have the base nailed, you can do any flavour you can imagine.
+But the real beauty of no-bake cheesecakes is that once you have the base nailed, you can do any flavour you can imagine.
 At Christmas, a rummage through the cupboard usually results in a family favourite Biscoff version; but nothing beats Maltesers…

 I LOVE Maltesers – check out my Malteser fudge or Malteser rocky road!